 The Per-Pupil amount is calculated by applying the Broader Community Factor (BCF) to a school board's enrolment.
-This factor is used as a proxy measure of a school board's French cultural environment.
+The BCF is used as a proxy measure of each school board's French cultural environment.
+That is, school boards whose proxy indicates a low French cultural environment have a higher BCF.

-Beginning in 2024-25, this amount is being updated with 2021 census data.
-In 2024-25, year one of the five-year phase-in, the Per-Pupil amount will be composed of:
+In year two of the five-year phase-in of 2021 census data, the Per-Pupil amount is composed of:

-- 4/5 of the BCF calculation based on 2011 census with the proxy measure based on the proportion of the school-age population that does not have at least one parent with French as their "First Official Language Spoken" - 1/5 of the BCF calculation based on 2021 census with the proxy measure based on the proportion of the total population that does not have French or French and English as their "First Official Language Spoken"
+- 3/5 of the BCF calculation, which is 1 minus the proportion of the schoolage population that has at least one parent with French as their "First Official Language Spoken" based on 2011 census - 2/5 of the BCF calculation, which is 1 minus the proportion of the total population that has French or French and English as their "First Official Language Spoken" based on 2021 census